7heKnight/dkkt-project/README.md

 This project built for Capstone Project in FPT University.
 This Project built for azure scanning purpose.

+What will this tool do?
+---
+Active Scanning to on that web site to get all resource like (links, phones, emails) Using [Cloud Enum](https://github.com/initstring/cloud_enum)(optimized) to brute force other resource (thread = 10) Export to html or txt

 Disclaimer
 ---
 **This project is built for education purpose.
 Any problem is user own risk.**